Image credits: @shriya_saran1109

 1) Is global hair colouring safe?

 A. The safety of a hair dye for your hair is dependent on multiple factors.
-The place you are getting it done at, the composition of the dye and its short term reactions to your skin and hair determine how safe the colour is for you.
+The place you are getting it done, the composition of the dye and its short-term reactions to your skin and hair determine how safe the colour is for you.

-2) How do you make a global hair colour last longer?
+2) How do you make golden highlights last longer?

-A. There are a couple of ways to make your global hair colour last longer: Take cold showers Minimise heat styling on your hair Use a heat protectant spray for styling and before stepping out in the sun Wash your hair fewer times and whenever you do wash, use a colour protecting shampoo.
+A. There are a couple of ways to make your golden highlights last longer: Take cold showers.
+Minimise heat styling on your hair.
+Use a heat protectant spray for styling and before stepping out in the sun.
+Wash your hair fewer times and whenever you do wash, use a colour-protecting shampoo.

 3) Does coconut oil fade hair colour?